Can Davido see this? Reactions as Chioma shows off banging body in new photos

 The chef took to her Instagram page with photos of her wearing a one piece-swimming suit at the waterpark which generously showed off her banging body.

-Chioma looked beautiful as usual and her adorable son, Ifeanyi also featured in one of the photos.
+Chioma looked beautiful as usual and her adorable son, Ifeanyi also featured in one of the photos which she captioned:

 Davido’s Ifeanyi gets fed up as ice-cream man plays games with him, walks away in frustration in funny video